christine-deng/3dgs-vr-unity-plants/docs/scripts.md

 ### CoordinateDisplayUI.cs

 This script diplays the XYZ world coordinate of where the VR controller's ray hits the 3D mesh of the 3DGS model.
-When the trigger button is pressed, the
+When the trigger button is pressed, the script display the coordinate at the interection of the ray and the mesh, and then sav

 ### CameraLoader.cs